 Archaeologists discovered a mikveh, a Jewish ritual bath, from the mid-13th century, under a modern building in Milk Street in 2001.
 It has been reconstructed at the Jewish Museum in Camden Town.
 Some of England’s oldest surviving secular Hebrew text is contained within contracts still held in the National Archives regarding the purchase of property in London.

-Until 1177 Jews had only one burial ground in England, outside the city wall at Cripplegate and they had to transport their dead there from other towns.
+Jews had only one burial ground in England, outside the city wall at Cripplegate, and they had to transport their dead there from other towns.
 It is now partly covered by the Barbican development.
-There were later cemeteries created at York and Winchester.
+In 1177 Henry II allowed others to be established and there were later cemeteries created at York and Winchester.
 A tax of three and a half pence was payable on every Jewish burial.

 Some Jews went into professions as doctors, goldsmiths, pawnbrokers, rabbis, cheesemongers, fishmongers, and vintners.
 One Marlibrun of Billingsgate was an artist, and Elijah Menahem a leading translator and Judaic theologian with an impressive library.